TokenScript-Framework/papers/src/papers/smart-layer-technical-paper.md

 ## Real-World Application: The Flight Ticket Smart Token

-To better understand the intricacies of the Smart Layer network, let's delve into a real-world example: the flight ticket smart token.
+To better understand the intricacies of the Smart Layer network, let's delve into a real-world example: the Smart Flight Ticket, which we introduced in the previous paper on Smart Tokens [@stl2023].
+The Smart Flight Ticket serves as a tangible demonstration of Smart Tokens' potential and the Smart Layer's capabilities.

 ### Read-Only Access